A Trace-Path Integral Formula over Function Fields: Introduction

-On the other hand, the arithmetic analogue of the Hilbert space \(\cH\) is given by the space of global sections of the theta line bundle \(\Theta\), in analogy to the geometric quantisation construction arising from physics.
+On the other hand, the arithmetic analogue of the Hilbert space \(\cH\) is given by the space of global sections of a tensor power of the theta line bundle \(\Theta\), in analogy to the geometric quantisation construction arising from physics.
 This will be explained in detail in \cref{sec:Physics_Quantisation,sec:Arithmetic_Trace}.